 An assortment of wartime vehicles and armaments are on show in the outside space.
 Additionally, there is an exhibition of anti-war materials on the ground level.
 The museum grows more intriguing and challenging to see as you up the steps.

 Incredibly depressing and overpowering photos document the consequences of the chemical Agent Orange, which was dumped all across Vietnam.
-The effects of the chemical exposure, including disabilities, have been handed down through numerous generations.
+The effects of chemical exposure, including disabilities, have been handed down through numerous generations.
 A devastating display featuring photographs of journalists who died in the fight is called Requiem, which is another highlight exhibition.

 The War Remnants Museum will undoubtedly be an eye-opening and touching experience.
-Even if it, in no way, serves any delight, it's still worth being one of the top things to do in Ho Chi Minh City.
+Even if it in no way serves any delight, it's still worth being one of the top things to do in Ho Chi Minh City.

-8. Enjoy nightlife on Bui Vien Street
+8. Enjoy Nightlife on Bui Vien Street

 Bui Vien, also known as Pho Tay, is Saigon's backpacker district.
 You can understand why backpackers adore it: it is teeming with bars playing dance music, little beer joints with plastic tables spilling onto the street, restaurants, coffee shops, and stores.
 Start your evening as soon as you arrive at a pub with outside seating so you can see the chaos as it happens all around you.
 You can subsequently stray into whichever bar looks the liveliest.
 If you are a night tourist, feel free to stay here and party till the early hours of the morning.